-Here’s how to create a targeted email list that contains subscribers that are targeted specifically to what you’re about.
+Here’s how to create a targeted email list that is made up of a targeted group of people most likely to buy from you.

 1. Be Niche Focused Yourself